jundalisay/superblist/content/en/research/smith/wealth-of-nations/intro.md

 {{< s v="4" >}} Wealth depends more on the quality of work than the quantity.

-In savage nations of hunters, everyone hunts but their society stays miserably poor.
+- In savage nations of hunters, everyone hunts but their society stays miserably poor.
-In civilized nations, many people are unemployed.
+- In civilized nations, many people are unemployed.
 Yet the produce of the total work of their society is so great, that all are often abundantly supplied.

-The lowest worker, if frugal and industrious, may enjoy more necessaries and conveniencies than any savage.
+The lowest worker, if frugal and industrious, can enjoy more necessaries and conveniencies than any savage.

 {{< s v="5" >}} The causes of the productivity and distribution of work within society are explained in Book 1.

 {{< s v="6" >}} The amount of work done depends on the proportion of useful and skilled labour employed to the labour not so employed.